Cost of Living Comparison Between Australia and Spain Cost of Living Comparison Between Australia and Spain

 Which country is cheaper for everyday spending?

-Should I move to Australia or Spain?
+Should I move to Australia or to Spain?

-Australia is the budget-friendly choice for expats – lower housing and daily costs.
+Spain is the budget-friendly choice for expats – lower housing and daily costs.
 But cost isn't everything: visa policies, language, healthcare quality, and job markets all weigh in too.

 Australia vs other spots: cost of living compared